programminghistorian/jekyll/new-lesson-workflow.md

 it will be visible on the *Programming Historian* website.
 See an [example of the preview with figures here], and the [live version here].

-If you use any images in your lesson, please give them consistent, serially numbered filenames that clearly relate to the lesson in which they will appear.
-We recommend that you use the same hyphenated filename slug as the lesson itself (or an abbreviated version if the lesson title is rather long), followed by numbers to indicate which figure it is (For example, `counting-frequencies-1.png`, `counting-frequencies-2.png`, and so on.)
+If you use any images in your lesson, please give them consistent, semantically meaningful filenames that clearly indicate Alternatively, you can also name them sequentially using the same hyphenated filename slug as the lesson itself (or an abbreviated version if the lesson title is rather long), followed by numbers to indicate which figure it is (For example, `counting-frequencies-1.png`, `counting-frequencies-2.png`, and so on.)
 Make sure the images are in web-friendly formats such as PNG or JPEG and sized appropriately (both in terms of pixels and bytes).

-While working on your lesson, we recommend that you place all the images for your lesson in a local subdirectory called `images`.
+The editor assigned to your lesson can assist you in uploading your images to the `ph-submissions` repository when you submit your lesson.

 ### Tables